Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Discussion

-demonstrating that $\kappa_\mathrm{mm}$ dominates CR transport in the ICM up to TeV energies.
-Note that the effective Alfv\'{e}n speed is increased due to positive pressure anisotropy in micromirror patches \citep{Kunz_2015JPlPh..81e3201K, Zweibel_2017PhPl...24e5402Z, Bott_2021ApJ...922L..35B}, which should reduce the growth rate~(\ref{eq:growth_rate}) of the streaming instability and further increase the resulting CR diffusion coefficient~(\ref{eq:kappa_st}).
-While the suppressed streaming instability within micromirror regions of the ICM challenges the universal applicability of the prevailing models that seek to explain the thermal balance between heating and cooling of galaxy clusters based on collisionless, resonant mechanisms \citep{Jacob_2017MNRAS.467.1449J, Jacob_2017MNRAS.467.1478J}, a patchy distribution of these micromirrors may allow for the existence of regions where the streaming instability remains active -- indeed possibly more so than usually expected, as those micromirror-free regions are likely to feature negative pressure anisotropies and, therefore, reduced effective Alfv\'en speeds.
+A further example of how micromirror diffusion may impact the surrounding plasma arises from the observation that, as the scattering of sub-TeV CRs at micromirrors increases the effective CR collisionality in high-$\beta$ environments, the effective operation of the CR streaming instability within micromirror patches is put into doubt (see Section~\ref{sec:streaming_inst}).
+Note that a patchy distribution of the micromirrors may allow for the existence of regions where the streaming instability remains active -- indeed possibly more so than usually expected, as those micromirror-free regions are likely to feature negative pressure anisotropies and, therefore, reduced effective Alfv\'en speeds.
+Models designed to explain the thermal balance between heating and cooling of galaxy clusters based on collisionless, resonant mechanisms \citep{Guo2008MNRAS.384..251G, Jacob_2017MNRAS.467.1449J, Jacob_2017MNRAS.467.1478J}, thus become less plausible.